gotling/cinema/README.md

-# cinema
+# Cinema
-Play movies automatically
+Play movies automatically on Raspberry Pi using OMX Player